ray-project/ray/doc/source/cluster/guide.rst

 Best practices for deploying large clusters
 -------------------------------------------

-This section aims to document best practices for deploying ray clusters at large scale.
+This section aims to document best practices for deploying Ray clusters at large scale.

 Networking configuration